 Clean the window

 Before you even make your bed, check if your window is transparent enough!
 We had to clean it once because it was too dirty to even look through.
 It will ruin your view (and your pictures), so make sure it is clean!

 Make friends with the people you share the coupé with

-Know the trains stops and get out for some fresh air
+Know the train stops and get out for some fresh air

-In every train there is a list with all the stops and the duration of the stops.
-If the stop is longer than twenty minutes, go out, get some air and buy some (local) food/drinks at the station.
+On every train, there is a list of all the stops and the duration of the stops.
+If the stop is longer than twenty minutes, go out, get some air, and buy some (local) food/drinks at the station.

 Go to the toilet in time

 They almost always lock the door of the toilet when the train gets to a train station.
 Most of the time you can go to the toilet at the train station, but sometimes they don’t let you off.
 This is the case when you are crossing the border, and in that case, you sometimes have to wait two to three hours!

 Pay attention where you have to get off